ArBridgeman/aurorianclouds/sous_chef/README.md

 See for example:
 * https://pygsheets.readthedocs.io/en/stable/index.html

-The authentification implementation relies on the file `client_key.json` to be present within the sub-directory sous_chef.
+The authentication implementation relies on the file `google_client_key.json` to be present within the subdirectory sous_chef/tokens.
 This file needs to include the json of the service account credentials in the exact manner as shared privately.